alekcangp/bgl-rpc-explorer/README.md

 ## Install / Run

-If you're running on mainnet with the default datadir and port, the default configuration should *Just Work*.
+If you're running on testnet with the default datadir and port, the default configuration should *Just Work*.
 Otherwise, see the **Configuration** section below.

-#### Run from source:
+#### Run from source or try example on [CodeSandbox](https://codesandbox.io/s/amazing-dawn-mbdcmw):

 1. `git clone https://github.com/alekcangp/bgl-rpc-explorer`
 2. `cd bgl-rpc-explorer`